 Does insurance cover infertility treatments?

-At Scott & White, you’ll find our infertility treatments and services to be considerably less than many of our competitors, which is helpful since some expenses may not be covered by insurance.
+At Baylor Scott & White Health, you’ll find our infertility treatments and services to be considerably less than many of our competitors, which is helpful since some expenses may not be covered by insurance.